Sanshin Zen Community

 Sesshin at Sanshin is an opportunity to practice zazen without distraction.
 It's one of the core activities for us in this dharma family, and we pay a lot of attention to it.
 We set aside the usual activities -- or entertainments -- of temple life, like work periods, meetings with teachers and dharma talks, and focus completely on zazen.
 We practice in complete silence following a 4 am to 9 pm daily schedule that consists simply of fourteen 50-minute periods of zazen with one-hour periods for oryoki meals and a bit of personal time.
 This sesshin-without-toys style of practice was created by our founder's teacher, Kosho Uchiyama Roshi, and practiced at Antaiji in Kyoto, Japan.
 We carry on and offer this tradition of our lineage here at Sanshin.
 We look forward to practicing together!

 Sanshin style sesshin is likely to be different from the sesshin and retreats you may have participated in at other dharma centers, both in activities and approach.
-Before deciding to participate in sesshin here, please take a thorough look around this webpage for logistics and basic considerations.
-Please also visit this page, for in-depth context about our approach to zazen and sesshin, paying particular attention to the resources listed under the heading, "Understanding Sanshin style sesshin."
+As you consider participating in an upcoming sesshin here, please take a thorough look around this webpage for logistics and basic considerations.
+More in-depth resources from Hoko and other dharma leaders on understanding Sanshin-style sesshin are also linked at right.

 Before making the decision to participate, it's important to ask yourself some questions, and answer yourself honestly.

 • Will my physical health be adversely affected?
 Sesshin can be painful for the fittest of human bodies.
-If you have back or joint issues, digestive or dietary conditions, problems sleeping, etc. that may be exacerbated by eating, sleeping and sitting during sesshin, consider carefully whether you really want to take this on.
+If you're recovering from surgery or an injury or have back or joint issues, digestive or dietary conditions, problems sleeping, etc. that may be exacerbated by eating, sleeping and sitting during sesshin, consider carefully whether you really want to take this on.

 If after talking things over with yourself you've realized that now is not the time for sesshin at Sanshin, there are other options available to you for deepening your practice and perhaps continuing to prepare for an eventual sesshin here.
 Ideas include: